Monthly Meetings

 January 14, 2025 VIA ZOOM: Rashmi Talpade

-The Hamden Art League will host Rashmi Talpade VIA ZOOM, on January 14th as she presents " Public Art By The Public, Rashmi's Collage Projects".
+HAL hosted Rashmi Talpade VIA ZOOM, on January 14th as she presented " Public Art By The Public, Rashmi's Collage Projects".
+The presentaion included her own work as a professional artist as well as her well known

 www.artodrashmi.net